eyerus21/eyerus21/README.md

 ### About Me
 - 🎓 &nbsp;I have studied Bachelor's Degree in Computer Science and Engineering at Mekelle Institute of Technology.
 - 🎓 &nbsp;I completed three months of intensive training in Machine Learning Engineering and Data Engineering at 10Academy.
-- 🔭 &nbsp;I’m currently working at sama in moderating the contents posted in social media i.e Meta.
+- 🔭 &nbsp;I’m currently taking Masters degree in Computer Science at Maharishi International University.
 - 🥅 &nbsp;2021 Goals: Contribute more to Open Source projects.
-- ⚡ &nbsp;Fun fact: I love playing Ground-Tennis.
+- ⚡ &nbsp;Fun fact: I like playing Ground-Tennis.

 ## My top open source projects
 <p align="left">